 - 33. The risk that the College is no longer able to deliver material components of the programmes is low. - 34.
 The College has robust planning and resource allocation policies in place to ensure that programmes can be delivered to the highest of standards.
-The College's founding values were on the essay based one-to-one tutorial system and as such, all academic planning and resource allocation decision making reflects this programme delivery.
+All academic planning and resource allocation decision making reflects the programme delivery.